rayl15/oasf/CONTRIBUTING.md

 }
 ```

-4. `caption` → Add a user friendly name to the object.
+4. `caption` → Add a user-friendly name to the object.
 5. `description` → Add a concise description to define the object.
 6. `extends` → Ensure the value is `object` or an existing object, e.g. `skill` (All objects in OAF must extend a base definition of `object` or another existing object.)
 7. `name` → Add a **unique** name of the object. `name` must match the filename of the actual `.json` file.